Golf Technology Biography for Dave

 15-foot planing sailboat) in the 1970s.
 In 1971, I built a centerboard

-first applications of Computer Aided Design (CAD) to sports.
+earlier applications of Computer Aided Design (CAD) to sports.
 Having

 derived the equations, I